 Expected: No task would be marked, an error will be shown.

-(Where x is positive integer which is greater than current task list size)
+Other incorrect mark commands to try: mark \-2, mark x (Where x is positive integer which is greater than current task list size)

 Expected: No task would be marked, an error message indicating that the index given is invalid.